No Mercy (2007): Main event matches

-Triple H at No Mercy after he won the WWE Championship from Randy Orton in the first match of the event.
+Triple H at No Mercy after he won Raw's WWE Championship from Randy Orton in the first match of the event.
 Later in the night, Orton won the championship back in a rematch.

 In the next match, Triple H defended the WWE Championship against Umaga.
 Both men performed a variety of wrestling maneuvers, including a DDT from Triple H onto Umaga, and a Samoan drop from Umaga onto Triple H. Umaga attacked Triple H's ribs throughout the match, but Triple H gained an advantage when Umaga missed a hip attack.
 Umaga attempted to splash Triple H, who was standing at the turnbuckle, but Triple H moved and Umaga crashed into the ring post.
 Triple H then performed a Pedigree for the pinfall, thereby retaining his championship.

 After that, Finlay faced Rey Mysterio.
 Both men performed many offensive maneuvers through the match, but Mysterio gained the advantage when he kicked Finlay as he hung from the ropes, followed by a Leg drop, sending Finlay to ringside area and striking his head.
 In result of an injury, Finlay was stretchered out of the ring, and Mysterio won the match via referee stoppage.
 However, as Finlay was being stretchered out, he sat up and attacked Mysterio.

 While Triple H had his ribs iced, Vince McMahon stated that Randy Orton was invoking his rematch clause.
 McMahon scheduled a rematch for the same night and also decided that it would be a Last Man Standing match.

 The next match, Candice Michelle defended the WWE Women's Championship against Beth Phoenix.
 The match ended when Phoenix slammed Michelle to the mat, before a cover for the pinfall, winning Phoenix the Women's Championship.